Kaku6969/Kaku/README.md

 - Professional and clean structure
 - Easy for anyone to understand the purpose and use of your project
 - Ready for open-source contribution or future upgrades

----

-Would you like me to generate the actual `README.md` file for you as a download?
-Or just want it included in a ZIP with everything?